-Resolution: You can configure the VGA resolution and HDMI resolution respectively.
-Up to 4K (3840 × 2160) resolution is selectable for the HDMI output.
+For the DS-7600NI and DS-7700NI series NVR, you can configure the VGA resolution and HDMI resolution respectively.
+And up to 4K (3840×2160) resolution is selectable for the HDMI output.

 Time Zone: Select the time zone.

 Date Format: Select the date format.